top of page

 Full throttle

 This one is self explanatory.
 No point looking for more go fast goodies if your throttle cable has slipped/stretched and gone unnoticed.
 Have a guy push the pedal down to the floor while you make sure the throttle plate is all the way open.
+Not applicable to throttle by wire of course.

 Inspect Belts and Hoses